 Martin Luther King, Jr. Memorial.
 A national memorial to Dr. Martin Luther King Jr. will be built on a 4-acre site on the northwest corner of the Tidal Basin.
-Plans were approved by the Commission of Fine Arts in September 2008.
+Construction is underway and expected to be completed by October 2011.
 After construction, the National Park Service will maintain and operate the memorial (NPS 2005c).

 National Mall and Memorial Parks Concession Contracts and Commercial Services.
-The National Mall and Memorial Parks has concession contracts to provide visitor services such as food/retail and recreation equipment rentals.
+The National Mall and Memorial Parks has concessions.

+sion contracts to provide visitor services such as food/retail and recreation equipment rentals.
 Economic feasibility assessments would determine the nature and scope of commercial business services.

 Ohio Drive Roadwork.
 The project will repair and resurface the travel lanes on Ohio Drive from 23rd Street and Independence Avenue to the Constitution Avenue belvedere, and it will realign the road by 2 feet away from the river to develop a wider, safer, multipurpose trail where it passes under Arlington Memorial Bridge and Parkway Drive.
 The project will add new granite curbs and a concrete sidewalk on the river side of the street, reset the granite cobble sidewalk on the memorial side of the street, and install a new stormwater drainage system.
-The project is scheduled for 2010, but it could be accelerated under the American Recovery and Reinvestment Act of 2009.
+Construction was begun in April 2010 and is scheduled to be completed in October 2010.